confluentinc/cp-docker-images/docs/development.rst

   .. sourcecode:: bash

       cd cp-docker-images
-      make test-zookeeper
+      make test-ZooKeeper
       make test-kafka

 To run a single test, you can do so with Python.
-In the following example, we run only the ``ConfigTest`` found in ``test_zookeeper.py``:
+In the following example, we run only the ``ConfigTest`` found in ``test_ZooKeeper.py``:

   .. sourcecode:: bash

-    venv/bin/py.test tests/test_zookeeper.py::ConfigTest -v
+    venv/bin/py.test tests/test_ZooKeeper.py::ConfigTest -v

   .. note::